Keeping chameleons in South Africa

 Be careful when buying calcium supplements – not everything from South Africa is lekker.
 Some of the locally produced calcium has not been through such rigorous quality checks as products such as T-Rex.

 What other information do you want to see about keeping chameleons in South Africa?
-Write a comment below and let me know.
+Please comment below.

 24 thoughts on “Keeping chameleons in South Africa